Best LED Flashlights

 In conjunction with the aluminum body is an overall design that is resistant to shocks, making it ideal for rough handling.
 In addition, it is water-resistant to IP65 standards making it suitable for use in heavy downpours.

 With programmable options for high, medium, low, strobe, and SOS, there are several light settings that will adapt to every scenario you have.
-When need be, the maximum output is 900 lumens.
+When the need is, the maximum output is 900 lumens.

-If you were to utilize this flashlight on its highest power setting without stopping, it would last up to six hours.
+If you were to utilize this LED flashlight on its highest power setting without stopping, it would last up to six hours.
 Clearly, this will increase when you use lower output settings.
-Then, in around six hours, it will be full recharged.
+Then, in around six hours, it will be fully recharged.

 Sometimes, you need to be able to use your hands in conjunction with needing light.
 As such, this is designed to stand up as an emergency lamp to adapt to this situation.